MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ms.topic: conceptual
 ms.service: azure-cli
 ms.devlang: azurecli
-ms.custom: devx-track-azurecli
+ms.custom: devx-track-azurecli, seo-azure-cli
+keywords:
 ---
-# Query Azure CLI command output
+# How to query Azure CLI command output using a JMESPath query

 The Azure CLI uses the `--query` argument to execute a [JMESPath query](http://jmespath.org) on the results of commands.
 JMESPath is a query language for JSON, giving you the ability to select and modify data from CLI output.
 Queries are executed on the JSON output before any display formatting.